arocnies/arocnies.github.io/_posts/2022-12-19-asteroidsplusplus.md

 The [shutdown of JCenter](https://www.infoq.com/news/2021/02/jfrog-jcenter-bintray-closure/) was significant because it was widely used in JVM projects.
 I've used it in many of my own projects.
 It was even used for Gradle's examples in their documentation.

-I had several options:
+I had several options.

-**1) Use a local cache of the plugin and Gradle Offline mode** - No luck.
-My build cache was cleaned.
+#### Option #1, use a local cache of the plugin and Gradle Offline mode

+When building a project with Gradle, all of your dependencies are cached locally.
+Since I was still using the same laptop, there was a chance I still had my old cached buildscript dependency to use in offline mode.
+Of course, it wasn't that easy.
+I'd have to find the lost buildscripot dependency elsewhere.

+#### Option #2, switch to another Maven repository such as MavenCentral

+The KorGE plugins used to be published on JCenter.
+New versions are on MavenCentral.
-**2) Switch to MavenCentral instead of JCenter** - Unfortunately, the KorGE plugin used by Asteroids++ was at v1 and not available on MavenCentral.
+Unfortunately, the KorGE plugin used by Asteroids++ was at v1 and not available on MavenCentral.

+An interesting note that using the same artifact coordinates from a different repository was one of the security risks with using JCenter.

-**3) Extract the dependency from my published FatJar** - Not possible.
-Buildscript dependencies aren't bundled into the final application.
+#### Option #3, extract the dependency from my published FatJar

+I was hoping this would be an option before opening the project up and saw the buildscript dependencies.
+The KorGE library dependencies were baked into the FatJar I published on itch.io.
+But even if I managed to recompile my code using static dependencies, I would never be able to run the Gradle tasks associated with KorGE.

+The whole point was to avoid any major rewrites, fix obvious bugs and create a web-runnable version of the game.
+None of that was going to work using JVM class files of the final deliverable.

-**4) Port Asteroids++ from KorGE version 1.13 to KorGE version 3.1** - This could work...
-Two major KorGE versions shouldn't be too hard.
+#### Option #4, port Asteroids++ from KorGE version 1.13 to KorGE version 3.1

+This was it.
+The other options were exhausted at this point.
+The hard part of porting this code base is avoiding major refactoring, or worst case, a complete re-write.

+KorGE had updated two major version releases.
+Stuff would break, but I figured the bugs that caused my original browser build to break may be fixed.

+---
 # Resurrecting the code

 The code was a _mess_.
 I like to say, "We code for humans, not for computers", but whoever (...me) coded this jumble did not follow that philosophy as much as I had hoped.
 I take that as a good sign: years later, outside the time constraints, I write cleaner code.

-To be fair to myself, even though I would do things differently, it wasn't horrible.
+To be fair to my past myself, the code was pretty bad.
+In the porting process I fixed several obvious bugs.

+Thankfully, the porting itself was simple.
-The abstractions were cut precise enough to update KorGE changes such as sounds, key events, and sprites, without having to restructure the code.
+KorGE's abstractions were precise enough to update sounds, key events, and sprites to the new version without difficulty.

-As ugly as the code felt, making the upgrade was not hard.
+I do wish there were more `@ReplaceWith` annotations and documentation.
+Knowing the non-suspending `sound.play()` is replaced with `sound.playNoCancel(PlaybackTimes.ONE)` would have been helpful.
+Even without direct documentation, discovering the fix for errors caused by `sound.play()` was only an autocomplete away.

 A few new bugs came out of the revived Asteroids++.
-The satisfying sounds of the thrusters are gone.
+The satisfying sounds of the thrusters are broken in the browser (they work in on the JVM).
 The particle effects changed.
 Nothing game breaking.

 I added CI/CD hooks (GitHub Actions) to publish the web version.